mrange/fable-formlets/WHY.md

-# Why and what is formlets?
+# Why and what are formlets?

 A few years ago I was trying out [WebSharper](http://websharper.com/).
 There was much I didn't understand about WebSharper but I fell in love with the concept of Formlets/Piglets.
 For years I have been trying to make others see it as I do; an awesome and productive way to build reactive Forms that have validation.